abdulrahim2002/personal_website/content/posts/designing_e_commerce_websites.md

 It should also provide us with the time by which we can deliver the item to the user.
 This will be useful in displaying something like "delivery in 2 days" etc.

+## Recommendations

+Each time a user searches a particular item, or view a particular item, order an item, etc. We can use these user interations to infer what the user is looking for.
+For example, if the user searches for different mobile phone models, views some of them, then the user probably is looking to buy a mobile phone.
+And this information can be used by the recommendation engine to show appropriate products on the user's home feed.

+The idea is, that all the events that can be an input to the recommendation engine, we put them in Kafka.
+Now, there will be services that will fetch these events from kafka, and feed them into machine learning models, and generate predictions.

+We can use [spark](https://spark.apache.org/) to user activity from kafka, and then run analytics on it.
+We can use spark for both stream processing and batch processing.
+It can run ML jobs in parallel.
+Along with spark, we can also use [hadoop](https://hadoop.apache.org/) in conjunction.
+Hadoop provides the low level utilities like HDFS (a distributed file system) that enable us to run a large number of analytics jobs  in parallel.